content-left-bg.png

 The school must recover hired assets on completion of the hire period or when the student leaves the school, whichever is sooner.

-Where items are not returned, or not returned in useable condition, the school may, at the principal’s discretion, charge the parent a repair or replacement fee:
+Where items are not returned, or not returned in reasonable condition, the school may, at the principal’s discretion, charge the parent/carer a repair or replacement fee:

-• based on a quotation from an external supplier for repairs
+• based on a quotation from an external supplier for repairs, or

 • equal to the written down value (see definition) of the item.